patchu/udacity-drl-bananas/README.md

 **CAVEATS**

 * The `requirements.txt` file is modified from the original Udacity project.
 Using the file in the original Udacity project resulted in version conflicts, and this is my best guess at a combination of Python package versions that still work.
-* Python 3.6 seems to be the preferred environment for the Bananas app, since the app appears to be over 4 years old, and relies on several outdated Python modules.

 ### Install the Bananas app